dk1242/dk1242.github.io/_posts/2025-05-19-Rendering-1M-spheres-2.md

 mytexture.texUnit(sphereShader, "sampleTexture", 0);
 ```

-Now, you should be able to see a texture over your rectangle.
+At this point, you should be able to see the texture drawn on your rectangle.
 ![alt text](/assets/images/rectTexture.png)

 ## Different Coordinates systems

-We usually defines our objects coordinates in a world space, means the object positions can range from -INF to INF in all 3 directions, but our Normalized Device Coordinates ranges from -1.0 to 1.0 in both x and y axis on our screen.
-There is a sequence we need to follow for transforming the objects from world space to NDC.
-There are 5 different coordinate systems through which we'll pass:
+In 3D graphics, we usually define object coordinates in world space, where positions can theoretically range from −INF to +INF in all three directions.
+However, the Normalized Device Coordinates (NDC) - the final coordinates used to render on the screen - ranges from -1.0 to 1.0 in both the X and Y axes of screen.

+To transform object coordinates from their local origin to NDC, they pass through the following five coordinate systems:

-1. Local space - Local space defines the coordinates space which is local to our object like the origin of our object, any transformation like rotationetc.
-In ideal case, the origin should be in the center of the object but sometimes we need it at the corners (suppose to rotate it from the corner).
-These transformation details like scaling, rotation and translation, we can store in the local space, which we will be passed to global space through a model matrix consisting of all these local space details.
+1. Local/Model space - Local space defines the coordinates space which is local to our object.
+For example, the origin `(0,0,0)` is often placed at the center of the object, but it can be at a corner if needed (e.g., for rotating around a corner).
+Transformations like `scaling`, `rotation`, and `translation` are applied here using a model matrix.
+This matrix encodes how the object should be positioned and oriented in the world space.
-2. World/Global space - When we import multiple objects in our application, they will set their position at origin (0, 0, 0) by default.
-But we dont want this behaviour, so we will change their positions in world space to create our desired scene.
-We can also perform differnt operations like rotation and scaling in the world space too.
-It will not affect the local space properties for that object (means if we have 2 instance of same object, the transformations on one will not affect the other).
+2. World/Global space - World space places all objects in a common 3D environment.
+When we load multiple objects, they initially appear at the world origin (0,0,0), but we typically reposition them using world-space transformations.
+Changes in world space (e.g., moving or rotating the object) do not affect the local properties of the object.
+So, if we have two instances of the same object, world-space transformations applied to one will not impact the other.
-3. View/Camera/Eye space - When we'll place a camera in our world, it can see only some specific part like in the back, it cannot see.
-So we need to perform some transformations which will transform the coordinates to our camera space.
-We'll discuss about these transformation in the **Camera** section
+3. View/Camera/Eye space - This space represents what the camera sees.
+A view matrix transforms world-space coordinates into camera-space coordinates, placing the camera at the origin and rotating/transforming everything relative to it.
+This transformation ensures that only objects within the camera’s field of view are considered for rendering.
+We'll discuss more about it in the `Camera` section.
 4. Clip space - As we want our final coordinates in between -1.0 and 1.0, we will use a projection matrix that specifies a range of coordinates in each direction, and the objects lying outside this range will not be clipped and mapped in between -1.0 and 1.0 .
+The projection matrix transforms view-space coordinates into clip space.
 If we visualize this projection matrix, it will look like a 3d container or frustum, which will hold the objects inside and whatever is outside of it, will not be rendered on the screen.
 This projection matrix converts 3d coordinates to device coordinates which can be mapped to NDC.
 5. Screen space - In last, the clip space coordinates will be converted to screen space coorinates using viewport transform.
 The coordinates of range -1.0 and 1.0 will changed to the range define by glViewport i.e. 0 to WIDTH in x-axis and 0 to HEIGHT in y-axis.

 So, finally a coordinate in clip space will get transformed as

-$
+$$
-V_{clip} = M_{projection} * M_{view} * M_{model} * V_{local}
+V_{clip} = M_{projection} \cdot M_{view} \cdot M_{model} \cdot V_{local}
-$
+$$

 ## Camera

-To define a camera in 3D space, we need some particular vectors like
+To define a camera in 3D space, we simulate its behavior by transforming the world relative to the camera.
+This transformation is represented by the `view` matrix.
+To compute it, we need a few important vectors:

-1. Position vector - it defines the current position of our camera (x, y, z)
+1. Position vector - It defines the current position of our camera in world space, `(x, y, z)`.
-2. Direction vector - it defines the direction in which we are currently targeting.
-It can be calculated by subtracting the position vector and target Position vector and then normalize it.
+2. Direction vector - It defines the direction the camera is looking.
+It is calculated by subtracting the camera's position and target Position, and then normalizing it.
 ```cpp
 glm::vec3 cameraDirection = glm::normalize(cameraPos - cameraTarget);
 ```
-3. Up axis - It tell the up direction for camera space.
-As we are taking the up direction in y-axis, it will be (0, 1, 0);
+3. Up axis - It tell the `up` direction for camera space.
+As we are taking the `up` direction in y-axis, it will be (0, 1, 0);
 ```cpp
 glm::vec3 Up = glm::vec3(0.0f, 1.0f, 0.0f);
 ```